collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Here is a screenshot of my local development environment.
 I want you to understand that ultimately, this is what we are trying to do.

-* In the background I have GitHub open in the browser.
+* In the background I have GitHub open in the browser
-* In front of that, I have my local folder window and my terminal.
+* In front of that, I have my local folder window and my terminal
 * I am going to take the URL from the browser and use a command git clone <url>
 * The terminal will run and a folder will appear with the same name as the repo.
 The contents of the folder will be the contents of the repo.
-Making a copy of the repo like this is called cloning.
+Making a copy of the repo like this is called cloning
 * I now have a copy of the code online and a copy in my local development environment
 * In the local folder will be a hidden folder named .git that contains the Git configurations.
-Git will know where your code came from.
+Git will know some things about the project, for isntance, where the code came from.
+It will consider the repo the code came from to be a remote repo and will call it "origin"
-* You can work on your code, and push and pull the changes between the GitHub repo and your local development environment
+* You can work on your code, and push and pull the changes between the GitHub repo and your local development environment (using the remote repo name "origin").
 * Meanwhile, other users will be working on the code on their own computers too
-* You will occassionally submit a request for your changes to be merged into the GitHub repos.
-Others will do the same.
-If you have made different changes to the same part of the code, Git will tell you there is a conflict.
+* Ocasionally one of you will submit a request for your changes to be merged into the GitHub repos.
+If two people have made different changes to the same part of the code, Git will tell you there is a conflict and one version of the change will need to be chosen

 </td></tr>